Viswam (film)

-Viswam is a 2024 Indian Telugu-language comedy action drama film co-written and directed by Sreenu Vaitla while Gopimohan, Bhanu-Nandu and Praveen Verma wrote the screenplay.
+Viswam is a 2024 Indian Telugu-language action comedy film co-written and directed by Sreenu Vaitla while Gopimohan, Bhanu-Nandu and Praveen Verma wrote the screenplay.
 The film is produced by Chitralayam Studios and People Media Factory.
 The film stars Gopichand and Kavya Thapar.
 The soundtrack and background score were composed by Chaitan Bharadwaj and Bheems Ceciroleo, while the cinematography and editing were handled by K. V. Guhan and Amar Reddy Kudumula, respectively.